Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 The *DEBTORS/CREDITORS* tab contains in turn two tabs:

   - Customer/supplier list, see [Customer/supplier list](#customersupplier-list).
   - Create customer/supplier, see [Create customer/supplier](#create-customersupplier).
-When selecting a customer/supplier from the customer/supplier list, the tab name changes to *Customer/supplier (number)*, see [Customer/supplier (number)](#customersupplier-number).
+When selecting a customer/supplier from the customer/supplier list, the tab name changes to *Customer/supplier "Number"*, see [Customer/supplier "Number"](#customersupplier-number).

 The identical customer/supplier list is available in the *Order management* module: *Order management > Customers/suppliers*.
 The list is synchronized between the two modules so that the same data can be accessed.